 Riders are expected to be able to perform minor repairs (like changing a flat tire) themselves.
-We anticipate that roving mechanics will again be available at the rest stops.
 For supplies or major repairs, bike shops along the route are:

 Water and Gatorade will be provided at all rest stops.
-Food including fruit, nuts, PB&J, cookies, etc. will be available at all stops except #4.
+Foods such as fruit, nuts, PB&J, cookies, etc. will be available at all stops except #4.
 A grab-and-go lunch is provided at the lunch stop.
 Anticipated rest stops are:

 Rest Stop 1: mile 40 / 8 – 11 am

 South Putnam High School / 1780 East US 40, Greencastle / Food/Drinks

 Rest Stop 2: mile 65 / 9 am – 1 pm